ChicoState/archenemy-ux/phaseIII/README.md

 ## Conclusions

-Based on our findings, we recommend several design improvements to enhance user experience.
+Based on our findings, we recommend several design improvements to enhance the user experience.

 Navigation and information architecture should be optimized by moving Help/FAQ to a more prominent location, making Home/Haters tabs visually distinct, and ensuring consistent terminology.
 Feedback mechanisms need enhancement through clear confirmation after matching decisions, notifications for new connections, and visual confirmation of completed actions.
 Chat functionality would benefit from adding sender names to messages, incorporating expressive elements, and improving visual distinction.